openelb/openelb/doc/configure-porter-for-multi-router-clusters.md

 {{</ notice >}}

-1. Log in to the Kubernetes cluster and run the following commands to label the Kubernetes cluster nodes where Porter is to be installed:
+1. Log in to the Kubernetes cluster and run the following command to label the Kubernetes cluster nodes where Porter is to be installed:

    ```bash
    kubectl label --overwrite nodes master1 worker-p002 lb.kubesphere.io/v1alpha1=porter